bkaestner/codewars-rules/rules/0100-Writing-a-kata.md

 or similar.
 That's not really something your readers enjoy.
 Instead, use [proper markdown][GFM].
 While it might seem tempting to use plain HTML and CSS, it's not future proof, as the Codewars style might change.
-Learning GitHub flavored markdown doesn't take long so make sure to read it.
+Learning GitHub flavoured markdown doesn't take long so make sure to read it.

 Also make sure that your text isn't [ragged] too much.